-There are also commands to generate statedumps for brick processes/nfs server/quotad
+There are also specific commands to generate statedumps for all brick processes/nfs server/quotad which can be used instead of the above.

 gluster volume statedump <volname>